 York is situated in the northeastern part of England.
 It is the largest city in Yorkshire.
 As one of the ancient cities in the UK, the history goes back to Roman times.
 It is filled with things to do and sights that shows many layers of its history.
 As you explore York city, you will find every part of its modern life linked with its past.
-For first time tourists, I will share the lists of five historical buildings that you must visit in York:
+For first time tourists, I will share the lists of five Historical Place To Visit that you must visit in York:

 Clifford’s Tower was constructed by William in 1086.
 First of all, it was built as a wooden structure placed high on the motte that still stands today.
 The tower was rebuilt from limestone in the 13th century.
 Now it was managed by English heritage, tourists to Clifford’s Tower can climb up its steep and winding steps for attractive views of York.